polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 - Deploy a smart contract on a local Substrate node.

-- Interact with a smart contract using the `cargo-contract` CLI
+- Interact with a smart contract using the `cargo-contract` CLI.

 ## Update your Rust environment